dwarukira/next-react-ant/README.md

-# Using Ant Design for the UI Framework
+# Next.js + React + Ant Design + Jest

-Evaluating versus Semantic UI React
+A mockup of card layout exploring the component of Ant Design, with React and Next.js under the hood.

+Jest for javascript testing.
+Husky for pre-commit hooks